Mullein: An Herb for Smokers

-APPLICATIONS: Mullein was first recommended by Dioscorides 2000 years ago to use against pulmonary diseases and is one of the herb’s primary uses to this day, especially against coughs.
-Mullein is a valuable herb for coughs and congestion, and contains a high level of mucilage.
+APPLICATIONS: Mullein was first recommended by Dioscorides 2000 years ago to use against pulmonary diseases.
+Mullein is a valuable herb for supporting respiratory health, and contains a high level of mucilage.
 Mucilage is a water soluble heteropolysaccharid that also includes gum and pectins.
 Due to its mucilage content, mullein is often used in antitussive (cough-suppressant) formulas where they can calm the coughing reflex through a sympathetic soothing action on the vagus nerve (which connects the digestive and the respiratory systems of the body).
 The leaves and flowers may be made into an infusion (tea) to reduce mucus formation and stimulate the coughing up of phlegm, and combines well with other expectorants such as thyme (Thymus vulgaris).
 It's particularly great for unproductive, smoker's coughs as it loosens and moistens mucus in the lungs and makes it easier to expel.
-Mullein also helps to expectorate environmental contaminates that get inhaled into the lungs and can cause congestive problems and infections (think construction workers, painters, firefighters, and mechanics).
+Mullein also helps to expectorate environmental contaminates that get inhaled into the lungs and can cause congestive problems (think construction workers, painters, firefighters, and mechanics).

-PREPARATIONS: Mullein leaves are the most commonly used and is the only herb that can help to heal lung tissue as it is being smoked.
+PREPARATIONS: Mullein leaves are the most commonly used and is the only herb that can help support the respiratory system as it is being smoked.
 Mullein leaves are a helpful addition to tobacco when trying to quit smoking and to offset the extremely drying action of cannabis.
 The leaves can also be tinctured or infused into tea, tinctures, syrups, and oxymels.

 Chevallier, A. Encyclopedia of Medicinal Plants.
 1996.